MultiCare™ Grapefruit Extract (Naringenin 20%, Water-Dispersible)

 |---|---|---|---|

 | 1 Solubility and bioavailability support | Technology studies commonly use naringenin with cyclodextrin-type carriers to increase soluble fraction before oral delivery. | Cyclodextrin complexation has been reported to greatly increase naringenin aqueous solubility and improve oral exposure in preclinical models.
-This supports the formulation rationale for a water-dispersible naringenin extract. | Naringenin bioavailability study |
+This supports the formulation support for a water-dispersible naringenin extract. | Naringenin bioavailability study |

 | 2 Vascular and antioxidant support from grapefruit flavanones | Human grapefruit-flavanone studies typically use daily grapefruit juice or citrus-flavanone preparations for weeks to months. | A randomized crossover trial in postmenopausal women reported vascular stiffness benefits from grapefruit flavanone intake, while citrus polyphenol supplement trials show signals on cardiovascular-risk biomarkers.
-These data support positioning as citrus-flavanone antioxidant support, not as disease treatment. | Grapefruit flavanone RCT |
+These data support use as citrus-flavanone antioxidant support, within dietary-support claims, not disease treatment. | Grapefruit flavanone RCT |

 | 3 Cardiometabolic research context | Dietary polyphenol and citrus-flavanone studies vary widely by extract, dose and population. | Human and preclinical literature on citrus flavanones links naringenin-family ingredients with antioxidant, lipid metabolism and inflammatory-marker pathways.
 Direct clinical evidence for isolated naringenin is still limited, so claims should remain supportive and structure/function oriented. | Citrus polyphenol supplement trial |